Singidunum University: Infrastructure

-The University has 20,000 m2 of high quality space, equipped with modern computer and internet infrastructure, audiovisual and other equipment necessary for efficient educational activities: 20 amphitheatres, 50 lecture halls, and 14 computer rooms.
+The university has 20,000 m^{2} of high-quality space, equipped with modern computer and internet infrastructure, audiovisual and other equipment necessary for efficient educational activities: 20 amphitheatres, 50 lecture halls, and 14 computer rooms.
 Internet access is available in the entire area of Singidunum University, where the centre for foreign languages, the library, offices for consultations, a bank and a student café are located as well.

-The Student Service of Singidunum University represents an info centre where students can get information regarding the studies and other activities at the University.
+The Student Service of Singidunum University represents an info centre where students can get information regarding the studies and other activities at the university.

 Career Center provides assistance to students in developing skills for effective and efficient job search through specific individual and group counselling programs.

-Students are actively involved in the work of the University through the Student Parliament and the President of the Student Parliament.
+Students are actively involved in the work of the university through the Student Parliament and the President of the Student Parliament.

 Publishing

 Singidunum University has developed its own university press.
 All textbooks and manuals for scientific disciplines included in the curricula are published within the university.

-The University also publishes scientific journal, The European Journal of Applied Economics.
+The university also publishes scientific journal, The European Journal of Applied Economics.
 The Ministry of Education and Science of the Republic of Serbia has ranked it, in the latest classification, as the top journal of national importance (M51).
 The journal is published twice a year and it is dedicated to scientific papers in the field of economics, management, tourism, information technology and law.
 The journal is available in electronic format on the portal www.journal.singidunum.ac.rs.